-Yes, blockchain and cryptoasset activities require specific diligence to help ensure that the target is conducting the activities in compliance with applicable regulations and with due regard for data privacy and intellectual property standards.
-In addition, because of the novelty of some cryptoasset-related activities, it may be necessary to confirm whether the target has been resolving legal ambiguities consistent with the acquiror's risk appetite and more generally has been applying risk management practices consistent with the acquiror's standards.
-The due diligence for cryptoasset activities, therefore, involves business due diligence, risk and operational diligence, and legal diligence.
+Yes, blockchain and cryptoasset activities require specific diligence to help ensure that the acquisition and activities of the target are permissible for the acquiror and that the target is conducting the activities in compliance with applicable regulations and with due regard for data privacy and intellectual property standards.
+In addition, because of the novelty of cryptoasset-related activities, it may be necessary to confirm whether the target has been resolving legal ambiguities consistent with the acquiror's risk appetite, and more generally has been applying risk management practices consistent with the acquiror's standards and any supervisory expectations of the acquiror's regulators.
+The due diligence for cryptoasset activities, therefore, involves business due diligence, risk and operational diligence and legal diligence.
+Prior notice to, and approval of, the acquiror's or target's regulator (or both) may be required.